maritz/nohm/docs/index.md

   // it's in the db :)
 } catch (error) {
   if (error instanceof nohm.ValidationError) {
-    // erros = the errors in validation
+    // error = the errors in validation
   }
 }
 ```